 - a.
-If the information is sufficient, the Title IX Coordinator will forward the complaint/report to an appointed investigative authority within 5 business days of the determination to proceed with the investigation. - b.
+If the information is sufficient, the Title IX Coordinator will forward the complaint/report to an appointed investigative authority within 5 business days of the determination to proceed with the investigation. - 1).
+If the allegations involve allegations misconduct that is sex-based, the complaint may be investigated as a possible violation under Title IX, sex-based misconduct, or both; and - 2).
+A complaint dismissed under Title IX may continue as an allegation of sex-based misconduct; and - 3).
+If a complaint is dismissed through Title IX, the complainant(s) may file an appeal with the senior compliance officer at the Office of Compliance. - b.
 If the information is insufficient, the Title IX Coordinator or Deputy Coordinator, in consultation with the System Ethics and Compliance Office, may conduct an inquiry into the circumstances of the complaint and; - 1).
 Dismiss the complaint as baseless; - 2).
-Close the complaint for insufficient information to investigate; or - 3).
-Refer the complaint to another office which has responsibility for such complaints. - The designated office will notify the complainant of such action in writing.
+Close the complaint for insufficient information to investigate or lack of jurisdiction; - 3).
+Refer the complaint to another office which has responsibility for such complaints; - 4).
+With the consent of the parties, as well as with the approval of SECO, refer the complaint to informal resolution (If the complaint involves an allegation based on sex, a formal complaint is required before the complaint can be resolved through informal mediation).

+The designated office will notify the complainant(s) of such action in writing.

-9.7.2 Due Process Rights of Both Parties
+9.8.2 Due Process Rights of Both Parties